Sahin-Halil/SideScrollingPlatformer/README.md

 - Python 3.x
 - Pygame

-To install Pygame:
+To install Pygame go on cmds or bash and type:

-    - Go on cmds or bash and type: pip install pygame
+    -pip install pygame

 ## Running the game